2021 Sponsorship Opportunities

 Commensurate with sponsorship level, you have the opportunity to include your logo or name on the program web-page, for recognition by name on the header of handouts in symposium folders distributed to attendees, noted in the press release, complimentary registration(s), and more.

-Annual Excursion and Stewardship Excellence Award Reception at the ASLA Conference on Landscape Architecture 2020: Miami, Florida: To kick off the American Society of Landscape Architects (ASLA) Conference on Landscape Architecture 2020 in Miami, Florida, The Cultural Landscape Foundation (TCLF) will host a daylong excursion in Miami, on Thursday, October 1, 2020.
-Curated by TCLF Board member Raymond Jungles, FASLA, founding principal of the landscape architecture firm Raymond Jungles, Inc., the day will include expert-led tours of iconic sites in and around Miami, transportation, lunch, and the opportunity to socialize with landscape architects and garden enthusiasts.
-Tickets, which are $1,000 per person, are limited to 50 guests, and the excursion typically sells out in early June.
-Sites included on the excursion will be announced in spring 2020
+Annual Excursion and Stewardship Excellence Award Reception at the ASLA Conference on Landscape Architecture 2021: Nashville, TN: To kick off the American Society of Landscape Architects (ASLA) Conference on Landscape Architecture 2021 in Nashville, Tennessee The Cultural Landscape Foundation (TCLF) will host a daylong excursion.
+This annual event, which always sells out, is carefully curated and will include expert-led tours of iconic sites in and around San Antonio, transportation, lunch, and the opportunity to socialize with landscape architects and allied professionals.
+Sites included on the excursion will be announced in Spring 2021.

 Commensurate with sponsorship level, you can use your complimentary registration to interact with landscape architects and allied practitioners, have your logo or name on the event web-page and on event e-blasts, and more.

-Silent Auction at the ASLA Conference on Landscape Architecture 2020: Held in one of the largest booths at the ASLA Conference on Landscape Architecture, TCLF's annual silent auction features more than 90 pieces of art created by landscape architects, architects, artists, photographers, and others.
-This year’s auction will be held in Miami, Florida, on October 3-4, 2020.
+Silent Auction at the ASLA Conference on Landscape Architecture 2021: Held in one of the largest booths at the ASLA Conference on Landscape Architecture, TCLF's annual silent auction features more than 90 pieces of art created by landscape architects, architects, artists, photographers, and others.
+This year’s auction will be held in Nashville, TN, on November 20-21, 2021.
 Auction proceeds benefit the Pioneers of American Landscape Design Oral History Project.

 Commensurate with sponsorship level, you have the opportunity to include your logo or name on the event web-page, on each piece of art’s wall plaque, on the online bidding site, and more.